Freedom pineapples

-Freedom pineapples (自由鳳梨 (Zìyóu fènglí)) was a political and social response in 2021 to a Chinese ban on the import of pineapples from Taiwan.
+Freedom pineapples (自由鳳梨 (Zìyóu fènglí)) was a political and social response to the 2021 Chinese ban on the importation of pineapples into China from Taiwan.
 It encouraged domestic and international consumption to replace the loss of the mainland Chinese market, which had formerly imported 97% of all Taiwanese pineapple exports.
-It did not fully shield Taiwan from the economic consequences.
+However, the campaign did not fully shield Taiwan from the economic consequences of the import ban.
 In 2021, Taiwanese pineapple exports dropped to 55% of their 2019 levels.

 Background

 Lai Ching-te and Huang Wei-cher showing support for pineapple farmers in Tainan on 28 February 2021.

 In March 2021, following months of threats, the Chinese government banned the import of pineapples from Taiwan, citing biosecurity concerns.
 PRC customs agents stated that they had found harmful pests in then-recent fruit shipments.
 At the time, over 90% of Taiwanese pineapple exports went to the mainland Chinese market.

 The Chinese government's statement was questioned and denied by the Taiwanese government.
 In response to the ban, the Taiwanese government asked its citizens and diplomatic allies to increase their consumption of Taiwanese pineapples, and promised financial assistance to any farmers who saw losses as a result of the ban.
 The Freedom Pineapple campaign was launched by ROC Foreign Minister Joseph Wu on Twitter.